 Many experts believe if a brace is worn for at least 13 hours every day (and preferably as much as 16 or even 23 hours), bracing can prevent the Cobb angle from progressing to surgical levels.

 There are a few concerns with scoliosis bracing shared by many doctors and scientists.

 Braces aren’t worn as often as prescribed

 Some teenagers do not enjoy wearing a brace.
 It can be awkward and uncomfortable, and sometimes getting a teenager to wear a brace for the necessary amount of time can be difficult.
 Some feel the emotional consequences outweigh the physical benefits.

 The purpose of bracing is not to correct the scoliosis, but to stop it from getting worse.
 Wearing a brace does not always improve the appearance of the body after it’s removed.
 There is also no guarantee problems related to the scoliosis – such as headaches, pain, or sleeplessness – will improve by wearing a brace.

 Wearing a brace can make it difficult to breathe, and this in turn can make it harder to exercise.
 In some cases, bracing can cause pain or discomfort as well.

 The CLEAR Scoliosis Institute has put a great deal of time and effort into developing an alternative method of helping people with scoliosis.
 Our approach is to try to reduce the curve.
-CLEAR Scoliosis treatment does not typically involve the use of a brace; however, a well designed corrective brace could compliment CLEAR treatment.
+CLEAR Scoliosis treatment does not typically involve the use of a brace; however, a well designed corrective brace can compliment CLEAR treatment.